lnigi/lnigi/README.md

 <h1>Hey there, welcome to my profile!</h1>

 <h2>Who am I?</h2>
 I'm a Computer Engineering student at Università degli Studi di Siena.
-About the progress for my studies, I'm currently writing my final thesis for my BSc.
+About the progress in my studies, I'm currently writing my final thesis for my BSc.
 I reckon I will further my studies in the field of Artificial Intelligence and Machine Learning.

 <h2>What can I find here?</h2>